mbenh/tap-teamwork/README.md

 pip install .
 ```

-2. Get an [API key](https://teamwork.me/developers-api) from teamwork
+2. Get an API key from Teamwork's website.

 3. Create the config file.